Chris35Wills/Chris35Wills.github.io/_posts/2018-11-23-egu2019_abstract_call.md

 ---
 layout: post
-title: EGU 2019: Making the most of data in geoscience
+title: EGU 2019 - making the most of data in geoscience
 categories: data
 ---